Conferences and Reports

-If you are planning a home party for your child, please do not hands out invitations in school likewise, if your child is attending a party after school, please do not send gifts to school with your child.
+If you are planning a home party for your child, please do not hand out invitations in school likewise, if your child is attending a party after school, please do not send gifts to school with your child.
 In the past, we found that these situations can be upsetting for those who are not invited.
 This can create hurt feelings and sad children.
 It would be more appropriate to mail invitations and plan weekend parties.

 The school requires each child to have a complete change of clothing including underwear and socks.
-The clothing should be packed in a shoebox or clear plastic box with the child’s name on it, and brought to school the first day.
+The clothing should be packed in a shoe box or clear plastic box with the child’s name on it, and brought to school the first day.

 During the course of the year, children will have filed trips to enrich their learning experiences.
-Generally only small groups of children go on field trips at one time and all trips will be well chaperoned by teachers.
-All field trips will be announced in advance and all children must have a signed permission form on before participating.
+Generally, only small groups of children go on field trips at one time, and all trips will be well chaperoned by teachers.
+All field trips will be announced in advance, and all children must have a signed permission form on before participating.

 In the event of an accident or sudden onset of illness, the School will not hesitate to seek proper care for a child.
 The child’s individual emergency instructions on file in the school office are consulted immediately and the parents are called.
 If necessary, the child will be transported to the hospital.
 The consent statement that the parent signs will accompany the child so that treatment can be given immediately in the absence of the parent.
 It is imperative that you keep the emergency contact information in the office up-to-date.